Shuangy's Kitchensink

 Gluten-Free Almond Flour Pie Crust

-It took me so long to finally start experimenting with making a paleo and gluten-free pie crust.
+It took me so long to finally start experimenting with making a almond flour pie crust.

 Funny story – if you follow my Instagram story, you may remember my 10 banana cream pie failures… The banana cream pie recipe never came along, so I decided it was not meant to be.